Seunghyum/Seunghyum/README.md

 ---
 I ❤️ to make something helpful to someone.

-This is the place where I make something.
+This is the place where I making something.

 - 🌱  I’m currently learning Flutter for fun 😉
 - 📄  My portfolio is here https://davemoon.oopy.io/portfolio.
 I'm proud of that 😆